chris-bc/wendigo/README.md

   * A new Device List will be displayed containing the Stations of the selected AP
   * As above, this is a fully-functional device list.

 That just about wraps it up for 2.4GHz WiFi!
 The AP authentication mode is a joke and needs to be fixed, and there are some tweaks and quality-of-life improvements I'd like to make, but I should start thinking about the next feature to tackle.
-If anyone is reading this and wants to make a request I'm all ears - Bluetooth service discovery; sending beacon and deauth packets; displaying status information with the LED; 5GHz WiFi; MAC spoofing; detailed device view; sorting device list; ...
+If anyone is reading this and wants to make a request I'm all ears - Bluetooth service discovery; sending beacon and deauth packets; displaying status information with the LED; 5GHz WiFi; MAC spoofing; detailed device view; sorting the device list; ...

+<a id="whats-new-030"></a>

 ### v0.3.0